dylandasilva1999/enum-integrateX-tornadofx-app/README.md

 ### Prerequisites

-Ensure that you have the latest version of Android Studio installed on your machine.
+Ensure that you have the latest version of IntelliJ installed on your machine.
 The Kotlin plugin will also be required.

 ### How to install